synchronizing/httpq/README.md

 ## Using

-`httpq` is intended as a lightweight HTTP/1.1 parser and compiler. `httpq`'s job is to ensure that the message is properly structure, and give user access to an easy-to-use interface to view, manipulate, and compile HTTP messages.
-It is the job of the user to use `httpq` to perform HTTP/1.1 specific tasks.

-`httpq` has three different ways to initialize a `Request` or `Response` object:
+`httpq` has three methods to initialize a `httpq.Request` and `httpq.Response` object.

 #### `__init__`

+Easily initialize an HTTP message.

 ```python
 import httpq